florianwittkamp/FD_ACOUSTIC/JupyterNotebook/1D/README.md

 FD_1D_DX4_DT2_fast.ipynb
 FD_1D_DX8_DT2_fast.ipynb
 ```
-If you get an error using `FD_1D_compare.ipynb` double check that the seismograms are stored inside the folder `Seismograms/`.
+If you encounter an error while using `FD_1D_compare.ipynb`, double-check that the seismograms are stored inside the `Seismograms/` folder.